 - Leisure education as a means to acquire skills and develop knowledge of new activities

-The site for this internship is Mayo Clinic Hospital, Saint Marys Campus.
-You will train primarily on the rehabilitation unit, except when you are assisting patients with community-based educational opportunities and activities.
+The site for this internship is Mayo Clinic Hospital — Rochester, Saint Marys Campus.
+You train primarily on the rehabilitation unit, except when you are assisting patients with community-based educational opportunities and activities.

 Students receive a degree from their college or university commensurate with their didactic and clinical training.

-Graduates then must schedule and complete their certification tests through the Education Council on Therapeutic Recreation Certification.
+Graduates then must schedule and complete their certification tests through the National Council for Therapeutic Recreation Certification.
 You must successfully pass this national certification examination to begin work as an entry-level therapeutic recreation specialist.
 Recreation therapy graduates must also complete a 480-hour internship.

-For the majority of the internship, your learning schedule will include eight-hour days, five days per week, one evening per week and various weekends.
+For the majority of the internship, your learning schedule includes eight-hour days, five days a week; one evening a week; and various weekends.
 While the regular workweek is usually 40 hours, additional projects, patient activities and homework may be assigned.

-Each year, Mayo School of Health Sciences admits three students (one each semester: spring, summer and fall) to its Recreational Therapy Internship at Mayo Clinic in Rochester.
-This ensures you will receive a comprehensive educational experience with one-on-one instruction.
+Each year, Mayo School of Health Sciences admits three students — one each semester: spring, summer and fall — to the Recreational Therapy Internship.
+This ensures you receive a comprehensive educational experience with one-on-one instruction.